yashints/beautiful-jekyll/_posts/2018/2018-06-06-blog-migration.md

 ## Some improvements

 ### Custom domain
-First thing for me was to use my custom domain on Github Pages.
-This part is very easy, you just need to update your DNS `A records` to point to Github servers.
-You will find more information on [Github docs](https://help.github.com/articles/using-a-custom-domain-with-github-pages/).
+First thing for me was to use my custom domain on GitHub Pages.
+This part is very easy, you just need to update your DNS `A records` to point to GitHub servers.
+You will find more information on [GitHub docs](https://help.github.com/articles/using-a-custom-domain-with-github-pages/).

 ### Enable HTTPS
-When you're finished wait for the DNS changes to finish, then you can tick the `Enforce HTTPS` on Github which enables HTTPS for your site using [Let's Encrypt](https://letsencrypt.org/getting-started/) certificates.
+When you're finished wait for the DNS changes to finish, then you can tick the `Enforce HTTPS` on GitHub which enables HTTPS for your site using [Let's Encrypt](https://letsencrypt.org/getting-started/) certificates.

 ### Add comment ability to posts
-I needed to let users comment on my posts and with Github and Jekyll setup, the easiest way was to use [DISQUS](https://disqus.com/).
+I needed to let users comment on my posts and with GitHub and Jekyll setup, the easiest way was to use [DISQUS](https://disqus.com/).

 If you don't have an account, just open a free account and create a website.
 Once done, get your website name and update the `_config.yaml` file: